 - What did you do during the service project? - How do you feel after today's project? - What was the goal of the project?
 Do you think the goal was achieved? - What is something new that you learned today? - Did you think you would be able to complete the task?

 ACTIVITY 3: REFLECTION

-- What is true goodness?

-- How did you show goodness during this project?

-- How did you see goodness in others?
+- How did you experience goodness through this project? - How did you share goodness during this project?